The clock is ticking. Register for CARM now.

 All imports into Canada are affected.

-If you import into Canada, you must register for the CARM Client Portal and delegate authority to your customs broker before Release 2 goes into effect in May 2024.
+If you import into Canada, you must register for the CARM Client Portal and delegate authority to your customs broker before Release 3 goes into effect in October 2024.
 Whether you have one shipment or many, you will be impacted.

-You'll face financial penalties.
+You'll face disruption.

 Failure to register for the CARM Client Portal means that accounting can't be completed on your released shipments.
-You may incur a $100 late accounting penalty for each transaction until Portal registration, delegation of authority and retransmission of the commercial accounting declaration (CAD) is complete.

 The window is closing.